cloudflare/cloudflare-docs/content/workers/get-started/quickstarts.md

 - `new-project-name`

-  - A folder with this name will be created with your new project inside, pre-configured to [your Workers account](/workers/wrangler/configuration/).
+  - A folder with this name will be created with your new project inside, preconfigured to [your Workers account](/workers/wrangler/configuration/).

 - `github-repo-url`
-  - This is the URL of the GitHub repo starter, as below.
+  - This is the URL of the GitHub repository starter, as below.

 {{</definitions>}}